Instant Connection for Pixel Streaming

 The fixes that help Mac users the most

-• Keep Resolve updated to the latest stable version
+• Keep Resolve updated to the latest stable version, but avoid jumping on major updates the first hour they ship.

-• Use optimized media when working with 4K or log clips
+• Use optimized media or proxy media when working with 4K, 6K, or log clips.

 Resolve on macOS can be very stable if you stay within the hardware’s comfort zone.
 When you push past it, that familiar beachball shows up and you know what comes next.